zoldello/fencing/README.rst

 ============
 Contributor
 ============
 This code was solely developed by me- Philip Adenekan.
-While I used resources like Pluralsight, bing.com, stackoverflow, YouTube and other common tools, to learn things, I did not ask for nor receive assistance directly from anyone- Everything is solely my work.
+While I used resources like Pluralsight, bing.com, stackoverflow, YouTube and other common tools, I did not ask for nor receive assistance directly from anyone- Everything is solely my work.
 I have a strong background in JavaScript and in the Microsoft stack.
-However, that does not mean I cannot quickly pick up a new stack (sometimes in minutes).
+However, that does not mean I cannot quickly pick up a new stack (sometimes within minutes).
 Many stacks share the same principles, so adjusting is not hard, especially when there is a strong incentive like if successful, I can work with some bright people and researcher.
 Only locally, I used git to store versions of the code, in case I need to rollback.
 However, I have pushed this code to any public repository or given it to anyone.

 ============